denten-books/plain-text/1-chapter.md

 resources required to write in silicon---a process so advanced and expensive as to be limited to a handful of international chip manufacturers.
 In opening a successive nested series of black boxes, the post-silicon writer hits the impenetrable bedrock of chip architecture.
-In such conditions, is it even worthwhile to follow Manovich's call for new literacies?
-Is writing still possible?

-The question of where do brains end and minds begin remains unresolved in cognitive science, for example.
-Similarly, at some imperceptible point software disappears into hardware.
-But before we ourselves get lost in that liminal space between matter and idea, let us recover a measure of oddity found in the now ubiquitous operation of Turing machines.
-First, note that Turing's original formulation happens at the level of a thought experiment.
-(Turing does not begin to build actual machines until his move to Princeton in 1936.)
+Before we ourselves get lost in that liminal space between matter and idea, let us recover a measure of oddity found in the now ubiquitous operation of Turing machines.
+Remember that Turing's original description of the Turing machine derives from a legacy of thought experimentation.
+Turing does not begin to build actual machines until his move to Princeton in 1936.
 A universal Turing machine comes to life initially as an idea that can take on the structure of other ideas expressed symbolically.
-Second, note that though Turing describes his machine in the language of mathematics (where his most significant contribution lies), his description also contains the bare minimum of a mechanical device.
-No matter how symbolic a Turing machine aspires to be, no matter how ascendant to the realm of the ideal, it still needs a bare minimum of physical matter to function.
-And Turing's paper does contain the canonical description of that bare physical minimum.
+And though Turing describes his machine in the language of mathematics (where his most significant contribution lies), his description also contains the bare minimum of a mechanical device.
+No matter how symbolic a Turing machine aspires to be, no matter how ascendant to the realm of the ideal, it remains rooted in the mechanics of reading, writing, and interpretation.

-With the above two observations in mind, we can view abstracted universal Turing machines, as implemented in the Wireworld universe (a cellular automaton simulation), for example, or in Minecraft (a procedurally generated sand-box world-exploration game), as recursive, second-order ideational constructs, built on top of first-order physical mechanisms (a personal computer, in the case of Wireworld and Minecraft).
-We know this, because all *n+* order Turing machines are limited in computational power by the physical capabilities of that bottom-most device (the physical machine writing the simulation).
-The simulated UTM cannot outperform (in terms of cycles per second, instructions per cycle, or its capacity to hold a number of instructions) the machine doing the simulation.
-If we disregard the dizzying levels of recursion (a Turing machine, simulating a Turing machine, simulating a Turing machine and so on), we can begin to examine the turtle at the bottom, which has its head in the symbolic and its feet firmly in the material world.

-Literature in computer science tends to see universal Turing machines as
-algorithms: in other words, as virtual, second-order symbolic representations.
-As consummate thinkers on the level of the symbol, computer scientists and literary scholars (unlike, say, electrical engineers or book binders) rarely need to pay heed to that strange bottom-most turtle.[^ln1-bottom] Yet it is impossible to entirely disassociate the implementation from the idea.
-In his review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's (independently) in several important aspects, wrote that "a human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine" [@church_computable_1937, 42-3; also cited in @petzold_annotated_2008, 63].
-Disregarding the broader, metaphysical implications of that statement, note for now the persistence of two essential implements required for the minimally viable operation of the Church--Turing human and machine calculators.
-Pen and paper persevere and assert themselves through the abstraction.[^ln1-abstraction]

-Forced to confront the universal Turing machine *as a mechanism*, the historian must acknowledge that it borrows from a number of extant designs, which, together and incrementally, give the UTM its physical form.
-A media history of the Turing machine as device differs from its intellectual history as symbolic, mathematical abstraction in interesting and instructive ways.[^ln1-turing]
+So far, we have confronted the literary device as an idea: imagined first in the methodological contexts of formalist literary analysis and then as a thought experiment about generalized symbolic manipulation.
+But the idea cannot exist without some physical manifestation.
+Forced to encounter the universal Turing machine *as a mechanism*, the media historian will find that it borrows from a number of extant designs, which, together and incrementally, give the UTM its physical form.
+A media history of the Turing machine as device differs from its intellectual history as symbolic, mathematical abstraction in interesting and instructive ways.[^ln1-turing] Bracketing for the moment the mathematical and cognitive implications of Turing's work, I want to approach the Turing machine from the perspective of a book historian and a media scholar.

-![Universal Turing machine as an idea.
-"Nick Gardner's Wireworld multiplier, via a Turing machine."](images/turing-idea.png)

-Bracketing for the moment the mathematical and cognitive implications of Turing's work, I want to approach the Turing machine from the perspective of a book historian and a media scholar.
 If the Turing machine is to be taken at face value, not as an algorithm, but as an instrument, what kind of a machine would it be?
 What are its antecedents?

 Most of the minimal physical requirements to build a universal Turing machine were within reach in the 1930s, at the time Turing authored his influential